alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 If an inspector needs to come to your site to test soil it costs £49.68 for every 15 minutes and a minimum of £99.36.

+[Question for SME: Does the inspection fee include a certificate or do you need pay a certificate fee on top of that?]

 ###Reduced fees

 You may be entitled to a 50% discount for the first £500 of APHA services in a financial year if you’re both: